siheming/mspypeline/README.md

 for analysis.
 Otherwise the user will be asked to select a yml file.
 When this is skipped the default yml file will be used instead.
 Using the default yml file can also be forced via `--yml-file default`
+- `--loglevel` Logging level used during run.
+Should be from options (lowest to highest): DEBUG < INFO < WARNING < ERROR.
+- `--has_replicates` does the max quant result file contain replicates.
+Should be y or n (yes or no).

 ## Dependencies
 The pipeline required multiple input files to perform the analysis.
 They